Oliver Cheatham: Biography

-He returned to the charts in 2003, when he was featured in Room 5's UK number one single, "Make Luv", which sampled "Get Down Saturday Night", though Cheatham re-recorded his vocal parts for later releases.
+He returned to the charts in 2003, when he was featured on Room 5's UK number one single "Make Luv", which sampled "Get Down Saturday Night", though Cheatham re-recorded his vocal parts for later releases.
 The track was featured on a commercial for Lynx deodorant on British TV.
 Its success in the UK led Cheatham to relocate to Surrey, England, and he recorded in London for the Native Soul record label.

-Elements of "Get Down Saturday Night" were also used in Michael Gray's 2004 hit, "The Weekend".
+Elements of "Get Down Saturday Night" were also used in Michael Gray's 2004 hit "The Weekend".
 It also featured in Grand Theft Auto: Vice City and Ex Machina.
-The track was also sampled for Lino di Meglio's 2013 song "I Can't Live Without (Dino In Paris Full Vox)".
+The track was also sampled in Lino di Meglio's 2013 song "I Can't Live Without".

 Cheatham died on November 29, 2013, at the age of 65, following a heart attack in his sleep.